 Day trading is not a form of investment.
 It is not part of the stock/bond portfolio that you have for retirement.

-Day trading is a risky business, and you stand to lose everything if you fail.
+Day trading is risky, and you stand to lose everything (and more) if you fail.

-You must accept this fact before you start day trading.
+You must accept this fact before you begin this endeavor.

 And I mean everything.

 Imagine all the contingencies and plan for them.
-Plan even for what you are leaving unplanned, which means planning when to use your discretion.
+Plan even for what you leave unplanned, which means planning when to use your discretion.